ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Added [LCDproc](../../examples/spec/lcdproc) and [Cassandra](../../examples/spec/cassandra.ini) specification examples.
 These examples
   provide a good guideline for writing specifications for configurations. _(Michael Zronek)_
 - Added a new error concept to be implemented soon. _(Michael Zronek)_
+- Added a new error message format concept to be implemented soon. _(Michael Zronek)_
 - We fixed the format specifiers in the [“Hello, Elektra” example](https://master.libelektra.org/examples/helloElektra.c). _(René Schwaiger)_
 - Expanded the Python Tutorial to cover installation under Alpine Linux. _(Philipp Gackstatter)_